canjs/can-define/docs/types.set.md

 ## Use

 A property's `set` function can be used to customize the behavior of when an attribute value is set.
-Let'ss see some common cases:
+Let's see some common cases:

 #### Side effects